 Note that the Contessa 600 is the same spec as the Roxter 610, not the Roxter 600, and the Contessa 610 is the same spec as the Roxter 620.
 It seems that there's no "girls" equivalent of the top of the range bike, the Roxter 600.

 If loads of gears are your thing, then the next model up in the range has 24 of them!
 The Scott Roxter 600 (£499) has a 11-34T Sunrace CSM55 8AV cassette at the rear and a Shimano FC-TY701 42x34x24 chainset at the front.

 Components are slightly upgraded than on the 610, but this bike weighs in at 14.5kg, which is heavier than the Squish and the Hoy (the next bike on the list), so do think about the impact this extra weight might have if you live in a very hilly area and your child needs to push it (or you're lifting the bike onto the roof of your car!).

 If slim and purposeful is how you like your bikes to look, then the Hoy Bonaly 26 may well tick all of the boxes.
 With a rigid fork and aluminium frame that looks mighty clean with its smoothed welds (having tried my hand at welding, I'm a sucker for these) the Bonaly has the looks of a pared down race bike.
 They say less is more, and with a single ring up front (32T) and an 9 speed 11-34T cassette at the rear the gearing is kept pretty simple with only the one shifter to operate.

-Brakes are Shimano Acera, a hydraulic disc system with 160mm rotors that should give plenty of braking power when needed.
-There's plenty of Hoy branded components to finish things off, but the wheels comprise Alex rims, Joytech hubs and stainless spokes, something not always seen at this price.
+Brakes are Shimano Acera, a hydraulic disc system with 160mm rotors that should give decent braking power when needed.
+The wheels comprise Alex rims, Joytech hubs and stainless spokes, something not always seen at this price.
+There's plenty of Hoy branded components to finish things off.

 Second Hand Treasures!